Platform Architecture

 ingest service

-The ingest service receives profiling data from the zymtrace profiler via the gateway service.
-The gateway routes profiling data requests to the ingest service based on the request path.
-The service is also responsible for storing profiling events in ClickHouse, a high-performance database designed for ultra-fast querying and analysis.
+The ingest service receives profiling data and metrics from the zymtrace profiler via the gateway service, and stores them in ClickHouse for ultra-fast querying and analysis.

 symDB service